blitzher/P4-lang/LanguageSpecification.md

 - the included parameters does not have to be included in the body of the with() statement
   - however, if they are, they should be annotated by []

+update:

+- an optional statement to end a with() statement
+- specifies zero to many output parameters
+  - only the input parameters passed to the with() can be specified as output
+- updating an ingredient corresponds to not consuming it
+  - therefore, updated ingredients must still be consumed later
+  - multiple updated ingredients are comma-seperated
+- yielded ingredients can be suffixed with +, but not \* or ?

 yield:

 - an optional statement to end a with() statement